awslabs/garnet-framework/README.md

 Garnet is the core component of your platform.
 It all starts with it.

+__Note that Garnet Framework replaces the Smart Territory Framework__.

 ## Getting Started

 Explore the [documentation website of Garnet Framework](https://garnet-framework.dev/docs) to get started.